-- 1. Returning the ground speed control levers to the middle position will stop rider movement.
+- Drive the unit to a flat, level surface and return the ground speed control levers to the middle position to stop the unit's movement.
 Pivot the levers outward and lock them in NEUTRAL. - 2.
 Disengage the PTO by pushing down on the PTO switch. - 3.
 Engage the parking brake by pulling the handle up until it locks into position. - 4.
-Move the throttle control to mid-throttle position and turn the ignition key to OFF.
+Move the throttle control to mid-throttle position and turn the ignition switch to OFF.
 Remove the key.

-Zero-Turn Driving Practice
+Zero-Turn Riding Mower Driving Practice